• Skip to primary navigation

 • Bring water and salt to a boil in a large pot over high heat.

-6 cups water, 1 teaspoon coarse kosher salt
+6 cups water, 1 teaspoon kosher salt

 • Add the onions, wait until the water returns to a boil, then boil for about 1 minute.